 Hiking Trails Torrey Pines State Reserve

-Hiking trails wind through these terraces, and along the way you will witness wind formed trees, and wildflowers which vary by season.
+Hiking trails wind through these terraces, and along the way, you will witness wind-formed trees and wildflowers, which vary by season.
 The sandstone formations and the sea below the steps can be observed from the trail.

 One of the most scenic trails starts near the main entrance from the Coast Highway and rises three hundred feet in under a mile.
 It has become the most popular walking and hiking route for visitors.

-Many sections of the trails parallel the bluff edge and are excellent sites for observing the yearly migration of the Gray Whales and the dolphins that swim the shores year round.
+Many sections of the trails parallel the bluff edge and are excellent sites for observing the yearly migration of the Gray Whales and the dolphins that swim the shores year-round.

 Many visitors have observed leopard sharks swimming beneath the sea surface.
 Artists and photographers are known to frequent the Reserve, capturing the changing landscape.

-On Weekends and holidays, nature walks are hosted twice a day at 10 AM and 2 PM.
+- On Weekends and holidays, nature walks are hosted twice a day at 10 AM and 2 PM.

-Group and field trips can be arranged call ahead for details and scheduling.
+- Group and field trips can be arranged.
+Call ahead for details and scheduling.
 Park volunteers go out of their way to make your visit an unforgettable one, so don’t be afraid to ask for information or advice.

 - Please eat a good meal before visiting as the trails can work up quite an appetite.
 Picnics are permitted on the beach only.

-Visitors from the Los Angeles should set aside time for a three-hour drive.
+Visitors from Los Angeles should set aside time for a three-hour drive.
 Lodging is available locally if you are planning a weekend trip.